Strong winds leave thousands without power

 [Closings, cancellations and delays]

-Much of northern and eastern Maine were hit by winds blowing between 15 and 30 mph, with gusts exceeding 50 mph in coastal Hancock County and in Aroostook County, according to the National Weather Service.
+Much of northern and eastern Maine were hit by winds blowing between 15 and 30 mph, with gusts exceeding 50 mph in coastal Hancock County and in Aroostook County, according to the National Weather Service in Caribou.
 The weather service reports winds blew about 40 mph at Bangor International Airport.

 Houlton Maine ASOS just reported a wind gust to 51 MPH!#mewx